-A term paper is a lengthy essay written about an assigned topic that is part of the general subject matter of the respective module.
+A term paper is a lengthy essay written about an assigned topic that was discussed within the scope of the respective module.
 A written copy of the term paper must be submitted to the examiner.
 Likewise upon the examiner's request therefor, an electronic copy of the term paper in a file format specified by the examiner must also be submitted.
 Within the scope of grading term papers, an external institution may be employed to check for plagiarism using a computer-assisted plagiarism detection system.
 Any copies of the work furnished for this purpose may not be disclosed to any third party and must be deleted once the plagiarism check has been completed.